Miragon/miranum-docs/docs/guides/quick-start/miranum-connect/process-start-quickstart.md

 ## What's Next?

-Congratulations on creating your first Miranum Worker!
+Congratulations on creating your first Miranum Client!
 This is a crucial step in leveraging the full potential of Miranum Connect.

 From here, there's a lot you can explore next.
 You might want to delve deeper into performing tasks within a process